rg4443/CS50/README.md

 ### CS50C (First six weeks of main CS50 Course foucusing on C)

 1. Mario-More: Creating a visual representation of mario pyramid structures using hashes and for loops.
-2. Speller: A spell checker by implementing a hash table to store a dictionary of words.
+2. Speller: A spell checker that implements a hash table to store a dictionary of words.
 3. Recover: A program that is able to recover deleted JPEG images from a memory card.

 Note: Some of these implementations were from a few years back, so some solutions, and problem-sets that were on the original course aren't shown here (I haven't been able to recover/find them).
-Additionally, some implementations were recently altered for better functionality/structure.
+Additionally, some implementations were altered from their original for better functionality, and structure.